afeklab/processpbm/README.md

 ![Alt text](figures/norm_ver1.png)

+## How to report

+Upon using the `process.py`, you need to report:

+1. Different scans were combined using the Masliner functionality in Berger et al. (2009) with `ll` and `lh` values.

+2. Spatial correlation was removed by applying a moving radius `r` window and multiplying each probe by the global to local median intensity ratio (excluding control probes from calculations).

+Of course, if you did not use Masliner, exclude 1 from the report.
+If you did not use normalization, exclude 2 from your report.

 ## Reference

 Berger, M. F., & Bulyk, M. L. (2009).
 Universal protein-binding microarrays for the comprehensive characterization of the DNA-binding specificities of transcription factors.
 Nature protocols, 4(3), 393-411r